Haplogroup G-M377: The Silk Road

-A Northern Near Eastern / South Caucasian origin for G2b is much more likely.
-The Turkish G2b haplotype, and 5 of 6 other almost certain G2b Armenian haplotypes have ancestors from a small region in Kars Province of Turkey near the Medieval capitals of Armenia.
-The rarity of G2b, which is limited to this small area which only became important after the year 884 is most likely due to G2b arriving in the region after this time.
+A Northern Near Eastern / South Caucasian origin for G-M377 is much more likely.
+The Turkish G-M377 haplotype, and 5 of 6 other almost certain G-M377 Armenian haplotypes have ancestors from a small region in Kars Province of Turkey near the medieval capitals of Armenia.
+The rarity of G-M377, which is limited to this small area which only became important after the year 884 is most likely due to G-M377 arriving in the region after this time.

 Again, the Jewish areas of Kurdistan were not far from this same region.
 Haplogroup G has its greatest diversity in this same area, where all recorded sub-haplogroups of G have been found, so the evidence seems to point to this region of Eastern Anatolia or south of the Caucasus as the area of origin for all of haplogroup G as well.
-G2b could have spread from this region eastward toward the Hindu Kush and the Karakorum ranges, and southward among the Judeans, and then subsequently westward with the Jewish Diaspora to Italy and then Central and Eastern Europe.
+G-M377 could have spread from this region eastward toward the Hindu Kush and the Karakorum ranges, and southward among the Judeans, and then subsequently westward with the Jewish Diaspora to Italy and then Central and Eastern Europe.